 The safety, health and security of students and staff at Saltus are priorities.
 The School has a Safety and Health Committee which meets once a month to discuss issues that have arisen and to plan for future needs.
 As and when necessary, the Committee prepares reports for the Trustees and Buildings Committee.

-Sarety and Health Handbook
+Safety and Health Handbook

 Upon arrival, a Safety and Health Handbook is issued to each new staff member.
-All staff and students wear photo identification badges.
+All staff wear photo identification badges.
 In addition, many of the staff undertake First Aid and CPR courses (renewable every two years).

 In order to make the site as secure as possible, there have been some recent changes to perimeter of the School, which now has electronic security gates which are locked during the school day.
 In addition, the School can no longer be accessed by the Canal Road gate adjacent to the swimming pool.
 The School employs a full-time security guard who is situated at the main gate on St. John’s Road and who monitors movement around the site.
 Saltus also has security cameras and a state-of-the-art alarm system.

-Fire Drills and Lockdown Drills
+Fire Drills and Secure Drills

 There are Fire Drills at least three times a year.
 All students are made aware of their evacuation line number and evacuation route at the start of the school year, and evacuation routes are displayed in all classrooms.
-In addition, there are Lockdown Drills.
+In addition, there are Secure Drills.

 Saltus employs a full-time registered nurse who is based in a First Aid suite.
 Staff are fully conversant with the Medical Procedures Policy in the School.
 The School Nurse is also responsible for updating staff and students with regard to health-related information including encouraging healthy eating.